-The site is located to the south of Cockaynes Lane, bordered to the north-west by residential and commercial properties and to the east by existing homes in Station Road.
+The proposed development site covers an area of approximately 6.5 hectares (approximately 16 acres).
+It is a greenfield site located to the south of Cockaynes Lane, bordered to the north-west by residential and commercial properties and to the east by existing homes in Station Road.
 The southern boundary of the site is defined by the railway line while former gravel extraction pits border the land to the west.

 A range of enhancement opportunities are available as part of development, including creation of grassland and heathland habitats.
 The provision of orchard trees would provide foraging opportunities for birds and a range of invertebrates.